paradoxical-autumn/ACA/README.md

 That's probably a bug from when we were recreating namespaces.
 Check if there's a more recent version of the plugin and if not, report it as a bug.
 Make sure to clarify what fields are broken and on what components.
 Also, if you know what version you saved the item on that can also help!

 ## Why did you make this?
 We got bored.
-Also do NOT ask why we are manually weaving the components and creating the protoflux bindings.
+Also do NOT ask why we are manually creating the protoflux bindings.